Water Abundance XPRIZE: Using technology to improve affordable access to clean water

 What’s the latest?

 Registration for the Water Abundance XPRIZE closed in April 2017.
-A 17-month process of designing, testing and evaluating inventions is now underway, with the winning team to be announced in October 2018.
-The reward for the best solution is USD 1.5 million, plus the top five teams will receive a prize of USD 50,000 each.
+A 17-month process of designing, testing and evaluating inventions was completed in October 2018.